-- Problem 1: Can't connect to the Wireless Router to configure it. - Solution 1: Check the following: - The Wireless Router is properly installed, LAN connections are OK, and it is powered ON. - Ensure that your PC and the Wireless Router are on the same network segment.
-(If you don't have a router, this must be the case.) - If your PC is set to "Obtain an IP Address automatically" (DHCP client), restart it. - If your PC uses a Fixed (Static) IP address, ensure that it is using an IP Address within the range 192.168.0.2 to 192.168.0.254 and thus compatible with the Wireless Router's default IP Address of 192.168.0.1.
-Also, the Network Mask should be set to 255.255.255.0 to match the Wireless Router. - In Windows, you can check these settings by using Control Panel-Network to check the Properties for the TCP/IP protocol.
+Problem 1: Can't connect to the Wireless Broadband router to configure it.

+Solution 1: Check the following:

+- The Wireless Broadband router is properly installed, LAN connections are OK, and it is powered ON. - Ensure that your PC and the Wireless Broadband router are on the same network segment.
+(If you don't have a broadband router, this must be the case.) - If your PC is set to "Obtain an IP Address automatically" (DHCP client), restart it. - If your PC uses a Fixed (Static) IP address, ensure that it is using an IP Address within the range 192.168.0.2 to 192.168.0.254 and thus compatible with the Wireless Broadband router's default IP Address of 192.168.0.1.
+Also, the Network Mask should be set to 255.255.255.0 to match the Wireless Broadband router.
+In Windows, you can check these settings by using Control

+Panel-Network to check the Properties for the TCP/IP protocol.